Eiður Sigurbjörnsson

-Eiður Aron Sigurbjörnsson (born 26 February 1990) is an Icelandic footballer who has played as a defender for Valur.
+Eiður Aron Sigurbjörnsson (born 26 February 1990) is an Icelandic footballer who plays as a defender for Vestri.
 In May 2017 he signed a 2.5 year contract for Valur.

 Career

 In November 2015, Eiður signed for German 3.
 Liga side Holstein Kiel until summer 2017.
 In May 2017, the club announced that Eiður will return to Iceland and transfer to the team Valur.

+On 22 August 2025, he won the Icelandic Cup with Vestri.

 International

 He made his debut for the Iceland national football team on 11 January 2019 in a friendly against Sweden, as a starter.